 Out Summer 2026 | Crime Thriller Plane Justice

-new cover design (which I’ll share with you very soon!).
 I’m just as excited about the plot line, the locations, and the characters, as I was the first time around.
+Maybe even more so.

-Back then, PlaneJustice was released to a (very) small group of readers.
+Back then, the novel was released to a (very) small group of readers.
 Today, it’s my dream that this story will find a cherished place on the bookshelves of a much wider audience.

-I can’t wait to share it with you this summer!
-And I hope you love reading it.
+I can’t wait to share it with you this summer.
+If you love fast-paced thriller mysteries, you’ll love PlaneJustice.

 A life stolen.
 A truth buried.
 A man driven to uncover deadly secrets.